The Modern Slavery Statement Act 2015 (the “Act”)

 Our customers include some of the world’s largest pharmaceutical companies.

-Bespak (Devices) – a global market leader in the development and manufacture of drug delivery devices, serving pharmaceutical companies with inhaler and auto-injector technologies and development and manufacturing services.
+Bespak (Devices) – a global market leader in the development and manufacture of premium drug delivery devices, serving pharmaceutical companies with inhaler, auto-injector, nasal and ocular technologies and development and manufacturing services.

 Aesica (Drugs) – a leading pharmaceutical CDMO serving pharmaceutical companies with active pharmaceutical ingredient (API) and finished dose formulation development and manufacturing services.

 Our employment practices are compliant with applicable employment and health and safety legislation and wherever possible we endeavour to exceed our legal obligations.
-Where we do not engage staff directly and rely on the provision of agency staff, we require our supplier(s) to adhere to our supplier Code of Conduct which requires suppliers to ensure that there is no modern slavery or human trafficking in their business.
+Where we do not engage staff directly and rely on the provision of agency staff, we require our supplier(s) to adhere to our supplier Code of Conduct which is published on our website and requires suppliers to ensure that there is no modern slavery or human trafficking in their business.

 Our group policies reflect our commitment to act ethically and with integrity in all our business relationships and in the wake of the Act we have adopted a new policy to draw our staff’s attention to the Act and inform them how to report any relevant concerns.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 As part of our initiative to identify and mitigate risk we have a rigorous supplier selection process which includes supplier questionnaires, and a risk based approach to supplier auditing.
 Where appropriate, we build long term relationships and take a partnering approach with our suppliers.

 SUPPLIER ADHERENCE TO OUR APPROACH